This is the first vintage copper pot I bought, and it’s my favorite.

 This is just a terrific old pan and I was very lucky that it was my first purchase.
 I remember digging it out of its shipping box and being stunned by how gorgeous it is.
 Did you know that really old copper has a wonderful scent to it?

 The stamp is Dehillerin, identifying the chaudronnerie that made it.
-Based on the stamp I believe this to be a late 19th century to early 20th century piece.
+Based on the stamp I believe this to be an early 20th century piece.

 The tin lining on the interior was well-used but largely intact.
 There were some tiny spots of revealed copper, but not enough to require immediate retinning.
 I actually cooked a few dishes in it in this condition.